-Rang Hill (Khao Rang) – Take a short break in your exploration day to get a glimpse of what Phuket Town looks like from the top of Rang Hill.
+Rang Hill (Khao Rang) located in the middle of Phuket is popular for it scenic restaurants, temple and a new viewpoint bridge.
+Khao Rang is not very high but its located makes is fun to have a lunch or dinner break with a good bird view of what Phuket Town looks like from the top.
 Rang Hill used to be a fitness park, but obviously has lost its popularity… All year round, people climb up there to admire bird views of the southern part of the island: Chalong, Panwa and even the Big Buddha sitting on top of its own hill.

 The best time to go to Rang Hill is for a shady lunch or a romantic dinner as three nice restaurants are built on the hill side, all offering a different angle.